paradedb/paradedb/pg_bm25/README.md

 #### ICU Tokenizer

 `pg_bm25` comes with multiple tokenizers for different languages.
+The ICU tokenizer, which enables tokenization for Arabic, Amharic, and Greek, is not enabled by default in development due to the additional dependencies it requires.
+To develop with the ICU tokenizer enabled, first:

-To build `pg_bm25` with the ICU tokenizer you'll need the `icu4c` library, which should be preinstalled on most distros.
-If you're facing issues with `icu4c` not being found, you can install it using your system package manager:
+Ensure that the `icu4c` library is installed.
+It should come preinstalled on most distros, but you can install it with your system package manager if it isn't:

 ```bash
 # macOS